hashmapinc/TempusDevEnvironment/README.md

 <img src="https://github.com/hashmapinc/hashmap.github.io/blob/master/devenv/TelemetryData.png" alt="Tempus"/>

-At this point we have now successfully started transmitting data to Thingsboard from NiFi via MQTT.
+At this point we have now successfully started transmitting data to Tempus from NiFi via MQTT.

 Repeat the same steps for device 'Tank 456'.